 No, as during your stay abroad, a specific module (Doing Business in Focus Region) is taught as an integral part of your studies, we have contracts with specific partner universities that teach the contents of this module for us.

-The application process is done completely online: please go the our easy-to-use application template on our program website and fill the information and upload your documents.
+The application process is done completely online on our own website: please go the our easy-to-use application template and fill the information and upload your documents.
 Application is possible all year round, but the application deadline is July 30th for the programme start in October of the same year.
-You will automatically receive feedback whether you are admitted to our program within 3 weeks.
+You will automatically receive feedback whether you are admitted to our program within 2 weeks.

 The program starts once a year in October.

 Please have a look at the facebook page of the MBA International Business, where we regularly post interesting news.

 Yes, the MBA International Business is a completely English-speaking program.
 All classes are taught in English, and all communication is done in English as well.
 This is why you need English language skills at least on B2 Level.

 Latest 12 months after the start of the program, you have to document German language skills on the basic A1 level.
 But you will easily be able to documents those skills just by living and studying in Würzburg.